Govern access for external users in entitlement management

 Manage the lifecycle of external users

-Prerequisite role: Global administrator, Identity Governance administrator or User administrator
+Prerequisite role: Global Administrator or Identity Governance Administrator

 In the Manage the lifecycle of external users section, select the different settings for external users.